sophos/factory-runner-utils/README.md

 In most cases, it's recommended to install these extra dependencies as part of your pipelines, however there are some scenarios where it makes sense to preinstall tools when using a self-hosted runner.

-Runners hosted by Refactr provide a larger set of preinstalled packages and additional operating system setup, which allows more supported tools to work out of the box.
+Runners hosted by Sophos Factory provide a larger set of preinstalled packages and additional operating system setup, which allows more supported tools to work out of the box.

 ## Terms of Use